MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 It works!

 ### Step 10: Get events from Littlebits
-Oops Littlebits can't talk to our server.
+Oops, Littlebits can't talk to our server.
 Lets fix that by opening up some ports.
 We will explore that in the [Hardening: OS Level](../firewall/README.md) lesson.

 ### Checkpoint
 Lets review what we've learned.